ibm-apiconnect/saas-welcome-pack/content/getting-started.md

-To help you get the most from your IBM API Connect trial here are a set of resources.
-Whether you need help getting started or trying out more of our advanced capabilities we’ve got you covered.

 ## Getting started
 When you first log into the trial you have the option of using a guided tour.
 In a matter of minutes this will walk you through creating and testing a sample API, setting security policies, then how to analyze its usage.
 Below are the direct links to this content outside of the in-product guided tour.